When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Which Parent Does Baby Hair Color Come From?

-Baby hair color is a genetic lottery, with both parents’ genes playing a role.
-It’s a mix-and-match scenario where genes from both sides can influence the final color.
+Baby hair color is a genetic lottery involving genes from both parents.
+It is a mix-and-match scenario where recessive and dominant genes from both sides influence the final color.
+It is rarely 50/50; dominant genes (usually darker colors) often take the lead.

 Can a Baby’s Hair Change From Dark to Light?